 How do custodial wallets work?

 You sign up with a service provider.
 The third party holds the wallet’s private keys.
 You may receive and send cryptocurrencies from the custodial wallet.
-The private key provides anyone anywhere in the world access to your cryptocurrencies.
+The private key provides anyone, anywhere in the world, access to your cryptocurrencies.

-Crypto custody services and wallets
+Examples of crypto custody services and wallets

 These are some of the trusted custody services for your cryptocurrencies as of 2025.